Ottone Visconti: Rule and final years

 Having become Lord of Milan at the age of 69, Ottone tried to strengthen his family's power on the city and Lombardy.
 The years of his rule were not peaceful: Della Torre still claimed the signoria (Italian for "lordship") and conquered Lodi and Castelseprio, ruling as rogue power in the region between Adda and Ticino rivers.
 Ottone sought the support of his ally William VII, Marquess of Montferrat, who demanded the city's government as Capitano generale (general-captain), granted to him in 1278.
 After William VII's side switched in 1281, Ottone re-acquired full powers on the city, and in the battle of Vaprio d'Adda of 1281, his forces defeated Cassone della Torre, who was killed in the battle, while Raimondo, the elder claimant to Milan Archdiocese, fled to Friuli.

 In 1287, the old Ottone appointed his grand-nephew Matteo I Visconti as new Capitano generale and left political affairs to him.
-On May 1288, Matteo Visconti also gained the title of Imperial vicar by Rudolph I of Germany, who thus avoided intervening directly in the Lombard political situation while still the nominal ruler of Milan.
+In August 1291, following the fall of Acre in the Holy Land to Muslim forces, Pope Nicholas IV appealed to Ottone, urging him to hasten the convening of a new provincial council to determine how the city might be regained and to levy a special tax on the clergy to support that effort.
+In 1294, Matteo Visconti also gained the title of Imperial vicar by Adolf, King of Germany.
 In his final years, Ottone never got involved in the politics of Milan, concentrating only on religious affairs.
 He died on 8 August 1295, aged 88, in the Abbey of Chiaravalle, and was buried in Milan Cathedral.